 Not only does France regularly (although not always) top the European tables for days of strike action, but French strikes usually aim to be as disruptive as possible.

-Strikes often target public services, particularly transport, and unions call them for days when they will have maximum impact – such as the start of the summer holidays for airline strikes or the days of festivals or big matches for train strikes – after all, is it even a strike if no-one is inconvenienced by it?
+Strikes often target public services, particularly transport, and unions call them for days when they will have maximum impact – such as the start of the summer holidays for airline strikes – after all, is it even a strike if no-one is inconvenienced by it?

-But if you get furious every time there is a strike you will quickly give yourself ulcers, so here are some tips to try and become more zen about it.
+But if you get furious every time there is a strike you will quickly give yourself ulcers, so here are some tips to try and become more philosophical about it.

 1. Think of the social benefits.
 If you live and/or work in France the chances are that you enjoy all sorts of benefits from generous annual leave to grants to go on holiday.